 The phrase carrot and stick denotes a promised reward coupled with a threatened punishment as a method of persuasion or coercion.
-(French la carotte et le bâton is from English.)
+(The French phrase la carotte et le bâton is a loan translation from English.)

 This phrase alludes to the method of tempting a donkey to move forward by dangling a carrot before it, and beating it with a stick if it refuses.

 It is recent.
 The earliest figurative allusion to dangled carrots as an inducement that I have found is from the Coventry Standard (Coventry, Warwickshire) of 23rd March 1867:

 Mr. Gladstone […] again resumes the old tactics of the Whig-radical cabal, whose grand object has ever been to make use of the Reform question, not to settle it, but to keep it ever dangling before the public eye with the pretence that Whigs and Radicals only can settle it, though long experience has proved that they never mean to do so.
 The leader of the opposition on Monday night would be well represented by the old tableau of an artful jockey riding a donkey and urging it on by the persuasive means of a bunch of carrots before its nose at the end of a long stick, which carrots the donkey is permitted sometimes to smell but never to taste or touch.
 Just so it is with the party of which Mr. Gladstone assumes to be the leader.
 They ride the popular hobby; show the Reform carrot from time to time; but never did, and never mean to let their deluded victims taste the food.